 We’ve all heard of personality tests; there are numerous varieties.
-Some people think they are just a fun game, but there are tests that are used in selection process.
 One of those is Myers-Briggs Type Indicator, today commonly used in improving team dynamics, recruitment process, decision-making, career counseling, education, choosing a career, and so much more.

 What is the Myers-Briggs Type Indicator?

 Myers-Briggs Type Indicator (MBTI) is a self-report and forced-choice questionnaire, a psychological test designed based on famous Swiss psychiatrist Carl Jung’s theory of personality types.